 A little about my hair…so you know who you’re getting your info from

-The other thing about my hair is that I have always been in awe when I hear someone say they go two or three days between washing their hair.
-My hair has always looked like it hasn’t been shampooed in a week after barely 24 hours.
+The other thing about my hair is that I have always been awestruck when I hear someone say they go two or three days between hair washings.
+My hair looks like it hasn’t been shampooed in a week after barely 24 hours.
 Another curse of fine, thin hair.
-If you have it, too, then you know.
+If you have it, too, then you know what I’m talking about.

 Given my hair situation, I have to admit that I did not have high hopes that I would be able to stick with using a shampoo bar on my hair.
 My hair just takes so much effort to look decent.
-But it was definitely worth the try, so that’s what I did.
+But it was definitely worth the try given that I’m highly motivated to cut down on plastic.
+So that’s what I did.

 How to use a shampoo bar